TheSmashLab/Tensegrity/docs/yaml.md

         - [Node1, Node2]
 ```

-Connections can also optionally be named for later specifying connections to pin or to shorten.
+Connections can also optionally be named for later specifying connections to control.

 ```yaml
 connections: